Breathing and ventilation

 However, oxygen may sometimes be used with caution where your levels are low.

 As MND is a rare condition, and not all health professionals may be aware of the risk involved in using extra oxygen.
 We provide various ways to alert professionals to your needs, including an MND alert wristband that carries an oxygen warning.
-See the planning ahead section on our Information for people with or affected by MNDpage for details.
+For details, select Planning ahead in our information for people with or affected by MND.